 During the day, the Loop is vibrant with tons of commuters on their way to work.
 After business hours, the Loop becomes less busy, more settled, and ready for the evening.

 Be ready to be amazed!

 In this article, I’ll be discussing the Chicago downtown neighborhood of the Loop:

 - What is the Loop in Chicago

 - Where to stay while visiting the Loop area

-- Best things to do in downtown Chicago Loop
+- What to do in the Chicago Loop

 - Where to eat